COO Magazine Q4 2024

 Leaders must foster an inclusive culture, beyond just the corporate DEIB programme, that allows everyone to speak up against misconduct, share ideas, bring value and build trust.

-4, Empower, accountability and ownership
+4, Empowerment, accountability and ownership

 Purpose acts as a moral compass and north star, creating an ecosystem of trust between leaders, employees and stakeholders where ethical decision-making, good judgment, and long-term thinking thrive.
 It empowers individuals to make sound decisions even in the absence of explicit rules, fostering a culture of accountability and collective endeavour.